codedoneright-eu/debian-deployment-helper/README.md

 Changelog
 =========================================================
+1.8 - 16/09/2024
+Ditching Ubuntu so fixed the script for Debian 12 (Bookworm), same functionality, just an update

 1.7 - 20/09/2021
 Fixed SSH script as expect did not recognise variables properly Everything was tested and works as intended, unless I need a new feature I